VERIFY BEFORE RELYING

 Roughly 10 of the 100 questions involve math.
 That's 10% of the exam, proportionally small.
 Math is also the single highest-leverage study investment a candidate can make.

-A candidate who drills these ten types for 15 to 20 total study hours across a prep cycle will answer 8 or 9 of the 10 math questions on exam day.
-A candidate who skipped the math chapter will answer 2 or 3.
+A candidate who drills these ten types for 15 to 20 total study hours across a prep cycle has a realistic path to answering most math questions correctly.
+A candidate who skips the math chapter usually has to make up those points in harder, less predictable topics.

 The difference: 5 to 6 points.
 On a 100-question exam with a 75% passing line, five avoidable points is the difference between a comfortable 80% pass and a 73% fail.
 Most failing candidates we've spoken to lost 4 to 7 points on math they could have earned with a weekend of dedicated practice.